simplecontainer/smr/README.md

 ## Overview

+Setting up orchestrator on top of docker nodes in seconds with simplecontainer.

 Simplecontainer is a container orchestration platform that transforms Docker daemons into managed nodes with GitOps capabilities.
-It provides enterprise-grade features like overlay networking, secrets management, and multi-node clustering while maintaining the simplicity of Docker.
+It provides enterprise-grade features like overlay networking, secrets management, and multi-node clustering while maintaining the simplicity of Docker management.

 ### Key Features